Roy Sewall is a full-time photographer based in Bethesda, Maryland, adjacent to Washington, DC.

 Leadership in the Community

-Roy is currently President of the North Bethesda Camera Club.
+Roy served as the President of the North Bethesda Camera Club from 2016 to 2018.
 He was the first Chair of the Board of Directors of the C&O Canal Trust, and also served on the Board of Directors for the Potomac RIverkeeper Network.

 Contact Roy for a detailed resume